-Nord) and a launching ramp in Anse de l'Étang du Nord.
+Anse de l'Étang du Nord; one wharf can accommodate a few small craft with authorization from the port authority.
+There is also a marina (Marina L'Étang-du-Nord) and a launching ramp in Anse de l'Étang du Nord.
 See the Appendix for marina facilities.
 The first wharf, 200 m long with a deck elevation of 1.3 m, extends along the north breakwater.
 A floating wharf, 70 m long, is situated along the breakwater extending in a SE direction.
 The second wharf, with its west face encased in stone, extends 130 m with a perpendicular section at its inner end.
 This harbour is managed by the harbour authority Administration du Havre de pêche de L'Étang-du-Nord.
 (See ENC CA579147)

-and a red upper section, is situated on top of Cap du Phare (47°23'N, 61°58'W).
+110 A decommissioned lighthouse, a white tower and a red upper section, is situated on top of Cap du Phare (47°23'N, 61°58'W).
 Submarine telecommunication cables run from the shoreline, northwesterly to landfall on the mainland at L'Anse-à-Beaufils in the Gaspésie region (Quebec).
 Mariners must consult the chart to locate the cables and are cautioned against anchoring near them.

-Offshore dangers. - The Récifs du Cheval Blanc are reefs lying about 5 miles west of Île aux Goélands, forming a group of pinnacles nearly 183 m in diameter on which the sea breaks and with a least depth of 3.4 m.
+Blanc are reefs lying about 5 miles west of Île aux Goélands, forming a group of pinnacles nearly 183 m in diameter on which the sea breaks and with a least depth of 3.4 m.

-Pierre du Gros Cap, lying 4 miles NW of Cap du Phare, is a reef with a least depth of 6.2 m; the sea breaks over the reef only in heavy weather.
+Pierre du Gros Cap, lying 4 miles NW of Cap du Phare, is a reef with a least depth of 6.2 m;

+the sea breaks over the reef only in heavy weather.

-Îles de la Madeleine - NW and North Coasts
+Îles de la Madeleine - Northwest and North Coasts